airbytehq/airbyte/docs/integrations/destinations/langchain.md

 For local testing, the [DocArrayHnswSearch](https://python.langchain.com/docs/modules/data_connection/vectorstores/integrations/docarray_hnsw) is recommended - it stores the vectors in a local file with a sqlite database for metadata.
 It is not suitable for production use, but it is the easiest to set up for testing and development purposes.

-The `destination_path` will always start with `/local` whether it is specified by the user or not.
+The `destination_path` has to start with `/local`.
 Any directory nesting within local will be mapped onto the local mount.

 By default, the `LOCAL_ROOT` env variable in the `.env` file is set `/tmp/airbyte_local`.